LynetteGao/639-project/pages/result.md

 ### (3) Real-time application

-Combined with pretrained - HAAR cascade, we are able to build a real-time facial expression identification task.
+Combined with a pretrained HAAR cascade as a face detector(available in openCV), we are able to build a real-time facial expression program.
+In this case, the user is able to use their webcam as a detector for getting the real-time facial images.

-The demo can be found on the project presentation video.(xx seconds)
+The demo can be found on the [project presentation video](https://drive.google.com/file/d/1It5W_U9FhxjvdFRcfHL4kpkT3KWDyX7G/view?usp=sharing).(5'57" - 6'20")

-As you can see, this program is able to generate a real-time prediction on the facial expression, without much lagging.
-This also demonstrates one of the potentials that how this model can be applied to the real life.
+As you can see, this program is able to generate a real-time prediction on the facial expression without much lagging.
+This also demonstrates the potential that how this model can be applied to the real life.